Directory of U.S. Military Rockets and Missiles

 RIM-162

-Copyright © 2001-2009 Andreas Parsch
+Copyright © 2001-2024 Andreas Parsch

 Raytheon RIM-161 Standard SM-3

 The SM-3 missile, designated RIM-161A, uses the basic SM-2ER Block IV A airframe and propulsion, and adds a third stage rocket motor (a.k.a.
 Advanced Solid Axial Starge, ASAS, made by Alliant Techsystems), a GPS/INS guidance section (a.k.a.
 GAINS, GPS-Aided Inertial Navigation System), and a LEAP (Lightweight Exo-Atmospheric Projectile) kinetic warhead (i.e. a non-explosive hit-to-kill warhead).
-The launching ships will be updated with Aegis LEAP Intercept (ALI) computer soft- and hardware.
+The launching ships are updated with Aegis LEAP Intercept (ALI) computer soft- and hardware.

 Image: Raytheon